Active Searches DSG Koya

 • Represent LAND on boards, commission and committees to build recognition, awareness, and knowledge of issues/opportunities across the community, positioning LAND to be in “the right place at the right time”; Be present and visible at community programs and events of importance to civic community/decision- makers.

-• Steward relationships with partners and peer organizations while continuing to collaborate closely with existing constituencies to expand the reach and impact of the organization;
+• Steward relationships with partners and peer organizations while continuing to collaborate closely with existing constituencies to expand the reach and impact of the organization.

 • Establish and cultivate relationships with local and regional elected officials.